Ishraq21/Keras-Model-Predicting-House-Prices/README.md

 # Keras Syntax - Predicting a Single Numerical Price Value

 This is a simple regression model built using Keras that predicts a single numerical price value using two features.
 The goal of this Jupyter Notebook is to be used as a template or a reference to create future models.
+I use this as a refrence for some of my projects.

 * Part 1: Preparing the Data
 * Part 2: Creating a Neural Network.
 Creating & Training the Model